xxruyle/bibfind/README.md

 ```

  # Line Proximity
- - You can change the amount of verses proximate to a found keyword in the bibfind init function.
+ - You can change the amount of verses printed proximate to a found keyword in the bibfind init function.
 ``` python
 self.line_proximity = 3 # will print so many lines before and after found keyword
 ```